WESAMAAM/SQL-for-Data-Analytics/README.md

-# SQL for Data Analytics — Learning & Practical Project
+# SQL for Data Analytics — Learning, Practice and Practical Project

 ## Table of Contents